-If you are in doubt about which settings to use when, then be sure to download my manual settings cheat sheet (it’s free!) by clicking on the image below:
+If you are in doubt about which settings to use when, then be sure to download my manual settings cheat sheet (it’s free!) here:

 STEP FOUR: CHOOSE SOMETHING TO PRE-FOCUS ON

-Then after you have pre-focused, switch the lens to manual focus (the little switch on the side of your lens) this stops the camera from trying to re-focus when you step into the frame (as you are not in control, it could focus anywhere) That way it will keep it’s focus in the same spot regardless of what happens.
+Then after you have pre-focused, switch the lens to manual focus (the little switch on the side of your lens) as this stops the camera from trying to re-focus when you step into the frame.
+As you are not going to be in control of the camera when you take your picture, it could focus anywhere!
+This way it will keep it’s focus in the same spot regardless of what happens.

 STEP FIVE: SET TIMER (IF USING)